fdazen/fda-documentation/IBE_general.md

 {{site.data.alerts.important}} Any logo used should have a white background color and be in JPEG format. {{site.data.alerts.end}}

-**Room Types Pictures** (under section _Rooms_).
+**Room Types Pictures** [section Rooms](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/rooms_set_up.html).
 You may add as many images to IBE as you like, and they will display in a gallery.
 This is a great new feature to allow guests to get the full picture of the room they will be staying at.
 Simply add 3 pictures at a time, save and then add more.
 The preferred image type is JPEG.

 You may also change the _Room Alias_.
 The default is ‘room’, but other options can be ‘bed’ or ‘site’ for hostels and campgrounds respectively.
 IBE will replace the word ‘room’ with the chosen room alias in IBE.
 Be aware that the title, description, max occupancy, default occupancy, and selected amenities are all displayed by IBE.

-**Stay Restrictions** (under section _Rates_).
+**Stay Restrictions** [http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/stay_restrictions.html](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/stay_restrictions.html).
 Set special restrictions for IBE.

 **Published Rooms:** (under section _Rooms_).
 You can check how to hide inventory from your online booking engine by clicking [here](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/rooms_set_up.html)